-It is estimated that 15% of the workforce are lone workers, however in the current climate with millions of people being made to work from home, that number has risen drastically.
+It is estimated that 15% of the workforce are lone workers, however in the current climate with millions of people working from home, that number has risen drastically.

 If you are a lone worker, there are simple do’s and don’ts to follow that will help keep you safe.